Aims of the EASL Nurses & AHPs Task Force

-To encourage the professional development and to boost the engagement with peers across Europe, EASL’s Nurses and AHPs Task Force has created this liver disease learning centre to provide the latest educational resources and a series of interactive development activities.
-Our aims include to:
+To encourage professional development and to boost engagement among peers across Europe, EASL’s Nurses and AHPs Task Force has created this liver disease learning centre providing the latest educational resources and a series of interactive development activities.
+Our aims include:

-- offer education in an alternative format that reflects current challenges for education provision
+- offering education in an alternative format that reflects current challenges for education provision

-- encourage engagement and foster links within the community
+- encouraging engagement and fostering links within the community

-- be a vehicle for cross-country discussion of practice and learning from one another
+- serving as a vehicle for inter-country discussion of practice and learning from one another

 Join us on this new educational project.
 Bookmark this page, check it for updates frequently, and share it with your colleagues so that we can grow together.
 Create your My EASL profile to receive the latest news.